-Now, this is what we call a change of scenery.
+Now, this is what you call a change of scenery.

 We all need a little change of scenery every now and then, but luckily Angelenos don’t have to travel too far for it.
-As much as we love L.A., with some of our favorite things out the picture, there’s simply no better time to get to know the surrounding lands and discover (or rediscover) all its hidden gems.
+As much as we love L.A., there’s simply no better way to miss it than getting to know the surrounding lands and discovering (or rediscovering) all its hidden gems.
 Here are some dreamy weekend escapes, less than a 3-hour drive from L.A., that will make you feel like you’ve stepped into another world.

-This idyllic spot brings you the very best of the Santa Barbara coast.
-From the rolling meadows, adorable farm animals, rocky streams, to the scenic ocean views, you’ll find it hard to even imagine returning to city life.
+This idyllic weekend destination brings you the very best of the Santa Barbara coast.
+From the rolling meadows, adorable farm animals and rocky streams to the scenic ocean views, you’ll find it hard to even imagine returning to city life.
 You can choose to stay in a number of glamping options like a cozy cedar cabin, a beautiful safari tent, or a circular yurt complete with wooden floors and views of the sky.

 Yes, this is a real motel.
 It looks like a set from a Hollywood Western and that’s pretty much how it started out.
 The Pioneertown community was founded in 1946 by a group of Hollywood legends including Roy Rogers, Gene Autry, Russell Hayden and Dick Curtis.
 Nowadays, it’s a bonafide motel in the middle of Yucca Valley and these dusty little inns are the perfect way to change up your scenery.
 Unlike those old flicks, however, there are all the modern amenities you could need out here.